IHE/ITI.MHDS/index.md

 Registry entry.

-The Document Registry shall validate publication requests to ensure that all DocumentReference.author, DocumentReference.authenticator, DocumentReference.context.sourcePatientInfo, and DocumentManifest.author; elements are either contained or are references to valid and active entry in the [mCSD](https://profiles.ihe.net/ITI/mCSD/index.html) Care Services Selective Supplier or [PMIR Patient Identity Manager](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html).
+The Document Registry shall validate publication requests to ensure that all `DocumentReference.author`, `DocumentReference.authenticator`, `DocumentReference.context.sourcePatientInfo`, and `List.author`; elements are either contained or are references to valid and active entry in the [mCSD](https://profiles.ihe.net/ITI/mCSD/index.html) Care Services Selective Supplier or [PMIR Patient Identity Manager](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html).
 The Document Registry shall validate this by use of [mCSD](https://profiles.ihe.net/ITI/mCSD/index.html) Care Services Selective Consumer using the Find